 Q: How long do coins have to mature before they can be staked?¶

-A: To be eligible for staking, coins must have 67 confirmations, which takes roughly 100 minutes.
-Also, the transaction that sent them must be older than 60 minutes.
+A: To be eligible for staking, coins must have 475 confirmations, which takes roughly 12 hours.

 Q: What amount of Bulwark do I need to receive a stake reward every day?¶

 A: Currently you need roughly 6000 Bulwark to receive a staking reward daily, according to the calculator on The Official Bulwark Block Explorer